lmdexpr/lmdexpr.github.io/hakyll/about.md

 title: About Me
 ---
 ## lmdexpr(a.k.a yuki)
+(mean lambda-expression)

 ## School
-National Institute of Technology, Kumamoto College, Kuamamoto Campus
+National Institute of Technology, Kumamoto College, Kumamoto Campus

 ## Living in
 Kumamoto, Japan